kalkite/data_mining_with_R/README.md

 # Data Mining with R

-This repository contains R code and functions for data mining and distance calculation.
+This repository contains R code and functions for data mining.

 ## Project Structure